LoRaWAN 1.0 specifies a number of security keys:

 AppKey.
 All keys have a length of 128 bits.

-NwkSKey) is used for interaction between the Node and the Network.
-This key is used to check the validity of messages (MIC check).
+NwkSKey) is used for interaction between the Node and the Network Server.
+This key is used to validate the integrity of each message by its Message Integrity Code (MIC check).
+This MIC is similar to a checksum, except that it prevents intentional tampering with a message.
+For this, LoRaWAN uses AES-CMAC.
 In the backend of The Things Network this validation is also used to map a non-unique device address (

 DevAddr) to a unique